-- Erii Sugimoto, Indoor Navigation for Visually Impaired, 2016-2018, CUNY Collaborative Research Grant and BFF, Now Software Engineer at Apple Inc.
+- Erii Sugimoto, Indoor Navigation for Visually Impaired, 2016-2018, CUNY Collaborative Research Grant and BFF, Now a Software Engineer at Apple Inc.

-- Tayo Amuneke, Pre-journey Mobile App for the Visually Impaired, 2015-2017, LSAMP, Now Software Engineer at Microsoft Inc.
+- Tayo Amuneke, Pre-journey Mobile App for the Visually Impaired, 2015-2017, LSAMP, Now a Software Engineer at Microsoft Inc.

-- Juan Lantigua, Pre-journey Mobile App for the Visually Impaired, 2015-2017, MEISP, Now Software Engineer at JPMorgan Chase.
+- Juan Lantigua, Pre-journey Mobile App for the Visually Impaired, 2015-2017, MEISP, Now a Software Engineer at JPMorgan Chase.

-- Norbu Tsering, Automatic Pre-Journey Indoor Map Generation Using AutoCAD Floor Plan, 2015-2017, NSF-REM, Now Software Development Engineer at Amazon Web Services
+- Norbu Tsering, Automatic Pre-Journey Indoor Map Generation Using AutoCAD Floor Plan, 2015-2017, NSF-REM, Now a Software Development Engineer at Amazon Web Services

-- Huang Zou, Remote Collaboration in a Complex Environment, 2014-2017, CRSP, Now Software Development Engineer at Velan Studios, Inc (Video Game Development)
+- Huang Zou, Remote Collaboration in a Complex Environment, 2014-2017, CRSP, Now a Software Development Engineer at Velan Studios, Inc (Video Game Development)

-- Jiayi An, Accessible Game for Blind People, 2015-2016, NSF-REM, Now Software Engineer at US Environmental Protection Agency
+- Jiayi An, Accessible Game for Blind People, 2015-2016, NSF-REM, Now a Software Engineer at US Environmental Protection Agency

-- Olesya Medvedeva, Machine Learning Algorithm for Speaker Recognition and Emotion Detection, 2014-2016, Transfer to Columbia U. Now Software Engineer at MLB Advanced Media, L.P
+- Olesya Medvedeva, Machine Learning Algorithm for Speaker Recognition and Emotion Detection, 2014-2016, Transfer to Columbia U. Now a Software Engineer at MLB Advanced Media, L.P